BabDev/WebSocketBundle/docs/managing-middleware.md

 }
 ```

-If you are not using autoconfiguration, the service should be tagged with the `babdev.websocket_server.server_middleware` service tag and the priority specified.
+If you are not using autoconfiguration, the service should be tagged with the `babdev_websocket_server.server_middleware` service tag and the priority specified.

 ```yaml
 # config/services.yaml